niklasbuschmann/contrast/training.md

 4. Bonus – 3D segmentation using StarDist and TrackMate

 ### Installing required plugins in Fiji
-We will be adding following three [updates sites](https://imagej.net/update-sites/following) in our Fiji to install all the required plugins for this workshop:
+We will be adding the following three [updates sites](https://imagej.net/update-sites/following) in our Fiji to install all the required plugins for this workshop:
 - [CSBDeep](https://imagej.net/plugins/csbdeep)
 - [StarDist](https://imagej.net/plugins/stardist)
 - [TrackMate-StarDist](https://imagej.net/plugins/trackmate/trackmate-stardist)